 First is a bracket to hold the crank sensor from DIY AutoTune:

 Second is a small plate with a port to connect to a Suzuki Swift IAC (idle air control) valve.
-I'm not 100% sure that this IAC will allow enough air flow for the M10, considering it's from an engine with half the volume, but I had one easily at hand, so I'm giving it a try.
-I'm going to mount it to the underside of the intake using two pre-existing bosses and a custom bracket.
+I'm not 100% sure that this IAC will allow enough air flow for the M10, considering it's from an engine with half the volume, but I had one easily at hand, so I'm giving it a t

 I've decided to share my process of converting my M10 engine over to MegaSquirt EFI.
 There are several build thread here and elsewhere that chronicle this process, but I'll be doing a few things differently, and I find that it's helpful to be able to see these sorts of projects from a variety of approaches.
 I will attempt to be as thorough as possible, including process, part numbers and prices.
 But, for now here's some random initial progress.